Belleville Sens and Quinte Museum of Natural History Announce

 Belleville Senators News Release

-"It's really exciting to be able to begin another new partnership and bring something fresh and unique to the game night experience," says Belleville Sens Sr. Manager of Marketing and Corporate Partnerships Marie Pineault.
-"We're so lucky to have a facility like the QMNH less than 25 minutes from CAA Arena and we're proud to be able to shed a light on their programming and provide enriching and educational experiences for our fans, at the rink, and in the community."

-The Quinte Museum of Natural History is located at 99 Dufferin Avenue in Quinte West with current exhibits including "Diving Deep: A Tale of Whales Through Time", "Lights, Camera, Action: Tyrannosaurs in Film", and "Fossilized Quinte" showcasing a selection of million-year-old fossils found right her in the Bay of Quinte Region.
+As part of the evening, Bell has generously donated over 100 tickets to community heroes across the Bay of Quinte Region.
+Fans also have the chance to nominate a deserving local hero to be recognized during the game.
+Each nominated hero will receive game tickets and be entered for a chance to take part in the ceremonial puck drop, courtesy of Bell.

+To nominate a hero and be part of this special celebration, click here to fill out a nomination form, or visit BellevilleSens.com today!
+Join us as we come together to honor those who make a difference in our community.

-Tickets for Fossils & Faceoffs Night on Saturday, April 5, 2025, against the Rochester Americans and all Belleville Sens home games through the 2024-25 season are now on sale via Ticketmaster or by emailing tickets@bellevillesens.com.
+Tickets for Community Heroes Night presented by Bell on Friday, April 4, 2025, against the Rochester Americans, and all Belleville Sens home games through the 2024-25 season are now on sale via Ticketmaster or by emailing tickets@bellevillesens.com.
+The Belleville Sens Box Office at CAA Arena's hours are available here.

+Don't miss this opportunity to cheer on the Belleville Senators on the push for the Calder Cup Playoffs while celebrating the extraordinary local individuals who make our community thrive!

 • Discuss this story on the American Hockey League message board...